-To use the Permission Collection and Reconciliation service included in the Identity Manager drivers, you can either create a new driver with the latest packages or upgrade packages on an existing driver.
+You can either create a new driver with the latest packages or upgrade the packages for an existing driver.
 In both cases, you install the driver packages and then modify the driver configuration to suit your environment.
-For creating new drivers, NetIQ recommends that you refer to the individual driver documentation.
+For creating new drivers, NetIQ recommends that you refer to the individual driver documentation guides.